CyberInt/redux-reuse/README.md

 ## Overview of existent approaches to reuse code in reducers

-There are several approaches how to organize your reducers code as reusable pieces:
+There are several approaches for how to organize your reducers code as reusable pieces:

 - Organize your common logic in functions and use that functions in you reducers.